-Injuries are common in throwing athletes, especially in baseball, especially with pitchers.
-The repetitive stresses on the elbow and shoulder lead to a number of overuse injuries.
-Similar injuries are also seen in other sports, such as tennis or volleyball, that require repetitive overhand motions.
+Throwing injuries are common in athletes who throw a lot, especially in baseball and particularly in pitchers.
+The repetitive stresses on the shoulder can lead to a plethora of shoulder overuse injuries.
+Similar injuries are also seen in other sports requiring repetitive overhand motions, such as tennis, softball, or volleyball.

 When athletes throw repeatedly, with velocity, significant stresses are placed on the structures of the shoulder and elbow joints.
-Said another way, as one structure is weakened due to repetitive stresses, other structures must step in to pick up the slack.
+As one structure is weakened due to repetitive stresses, other structures must step in to pick up the slack.
 Injuries will result, most often in the shoulder with the rotator cuff or labrum, or in the elbow with an injury to the ulnar collateral ligament (UCL).

 Typical symptoms of a throwing injury are: